jdum/odfdo/README.md

 after installation you can check everything is working:

     cd test

     python test.py

-test should run for a few seconds and issue not errors.
+test should run for a few seconds and issue no errors.

 usage